-Professor Emeritus, Research Professor, Dept. of Psychology & Human Development
+Professor Emeritus, Research Professor, Department of Psychology and Human Development

 Leonard Bickman, Ph.D., is professor of psychology, psychiatry, and public policy.
 He is director of the Center for Evaluation and Program Improvement at Peabody College.
 In 2010, Professor Bickman was a Visiting Professor in the Department of Psychiatry at Columbia University was in Australia as a Fulbright Scholar researching the access issues and effectiveness of adolescent mental health e-therapy.

 He earned his Ph.D. in psychology (social) from the City University of New York, his master's degree in experimental psychopathology from Columbia University, and his bachelor's from the City College of New York.
 Professor Bickman is a nationally recognized leader in program evaluation and mental health services research on children and adolescents.
 He has published more than 15 books and monographs and 200 articles and chapters and has been principal investigator on over 30 major grants from several agencies.
 He is co-editor of the Applied Research Methods Series published by Sage Publications since 1980.
 He is also co-editor of the SAGE Handbook of Applied Social Research Methods now in its second edition and collaborated on the new SAGE Handbook of Social Research Methods.
 He is the co-author of the popular book Applied Research Design: A Practical Guide.